 Step 3) Max out HSA

-Consider if you're age 55 or older what impact this strategy could have for you.
-You can save up to $9,300 annually per couple within your HSA.
-This $9,300 is over and above what you are already contributing to your Provident Fund 401(k).
-If you're maxing out the pre-tax, Roth, and after-tax sources in your Provident Fund ($35,500 for 2021), and if each spouse performs a Backdoor Roth ($14,000), you could be making $58,800 of tax-favorable contributions!
+Consider if you're age 55 or older and what impact this strategy could have for you.
+You can save up to $8,300 as a family, alongside an additional $2,000 if both you and your spouse (over age 55) do the HSA and catch-up contributions, a total of $10,300.
+This $10,300 is over and above what you are already contributing to your Provident Fund 401(k).
+If you're maxing out the pre-tax, Roth, and after-tax sources in your Provident Fund ($42,000 for 2024), maxing out your HSA contributions, and if each spouse performs a Backdoor Roth ($16,000), you could be making $68,300 of tax-favorable contributions this year!

 While the HSA can offer a significant benefit, the opportunities for tax-efficient savings in the Provident Fund and through Backdoor Roth Contributions are even more powerful.
 Therefore, if you are looking for additional tax-beneficial savings opportunities after maxing out your Provident Fund and Backdoor Roth vessels, and if you mostly visit the doctor for preventive care, you should consider switching to the HDHP during open enrollment this fall.